temporalio/documentation/docs-src/cloud-context/certificates-namespace.md

 1. In the certificates box, scroll to the end of the existing certificate (that is, past `-----END CERTIFICATE-----`).

-1. Paste the entire PEM block of the new certificate.
+1. On the following new line, paste the entire PEM block of the new certificate.

 1. Select **Save**.

-1. Monitor traffic to your old certificate until it ceases.
+1. Wait until all Workers are using the new certificate.

 1. Return to the **Edit** page of the Namespace and select the **CA Certificates** card.